testdouble/quibble/README.md

 Loaders](https://nodejs.org/api/esm.html#esm_experimental_loaders) which are the official way to "patch" Node.js' module loading mechanism for ESM.

 > Note that Loader support is currently experimental and unstable.
-We will be doing our best to track the changes in the specification for the upcoming Node.js versions.
-Also note that Quibble ESM support is tested only for versions 13 and above.
+We are doing our best to track the changes in the specification for the upcoming Node.js versions.

-To use Quibble support, you must run Node with the `quibble` package as the loader:
+If you're running a Node.js version smaller than v20.6.0, you must run Node with the `quibble` package as a loader:

 ```sh
 node --loader=quibble ...